Does omicron cause loss of smell or taste? - NewsBreak

 Of the 43 first omicron cases identified in the U.S. in early December, the Centers for Disease Control and Prevention found only three people reported losing taste or smell.

 So while loss of taste or smell is still possible with the omicron variant, it’s less common than prior variants.
-With the original variant of COVID-19, about 48% of infected people were reporting loss of taste or smell , a review of 27 medical studies found.Experts warn against using Benadryl and milk to treat COVID
+With the original variant of COVID-19, about 48% of infected people were reporting loss of taste or smell , a review of 27 medical studies found.Preparing for the ‘endemic’ stage of COVID-19: What this looks like

 Taste and smell loss are rarer with omicron, these early studies suggest, but there are other symptoms that are more common.
 Sore throats were detected in 53% of omicron cases (compared to 34% of delta cases) in the U.K. – though the study notes the higher rate of sore throats could be associated with something else, since more people who tested negative for COVID were also reporting sore throats in the country.